skrymer/qrbuilder/README.md

 The builder uses the notion of decorators to decorate the generated QRCode.

 Decorators currently avaliable:
-* ImageOverlay to add a image overlay
+* com.skrymer.qrbuilder.decorator.ImageOverlay - adds a image overlay
-* ColoredQRCode which colors the qrcode
+* com.skrymer.qrbuilder.decorator.ColoredQRCode - colors the qrcode

-You can create you're own Decorators by implementing the QRCodeDecorator interface
+You can create you're own Decorators by implementing the com.skrymer.qrbuilder.decorator.QRCodeDecorator interface